jrmrtns/galaxis/README.md

 # Galaxis
-A tribute to Galaxis, an electronic game from Ravensburger I loved to play as child.
+A tribute to Galaxis, an electronic game from Ravensburger, I loved to play as child.
-<br/>This version of the game runs un a ESP32-C3 or ESP32-S3 and makes use of Bluetooth LE to connect two players.
+<br/>This version of the game runs on a ESP32-C3 or ESP32-S3 and makes use of Bluetooth LE to connect two players.

 The game is a kind of deductive boardgame like Mastermind.
-The goal of the game is to find missing space ships, lost in space.
+The goal of the game is to discover missing space ships, lost in space.
 These ships can be found if you enter coordinates into the board computer.
 Then the computer answers with the number of ships which can be seen in horizontally, vertically or diagonal in a direct line.<br/>
 Who wil find the missing spaceships first?

 <img height="367" src="https://www.spiel-des-jahres.de/wp-content/uploads/2019/04/Galaxis_low.jpg" title="Original Game" width="500" alt="Original Game"/>